North Dakota Stockmen's Association

 The gathering took place on June 6, 1929 - now considered christening day for the North Dakota Stockmen's Association.
 Founders at that meeting elected John Leakey as their president and each pitched in $5 a person to establish a reward fund payable to anyone with information leading to the arrest and conviction of anyone stealing cattle, horses or mules in North Dakota.

-It was the birth of not only the association, but its roll in cattle protection through brand inspection.
+It was the birth of not only the association, but its role in cattle protection through brand inspection.

 As the association grew older, members found value in banding together on other issues - strength in numbers - and so the mission expanded to what it is today: to unite, protect, promote, educate and serve the state's beef cattle industry.